 Our Mission Statement

-Diverse solutions for ALL of those who have taken the oath of induction into the US Armed Services and their families to make a difference in disaster response and community development.
+Diverse solutions for ALL of those who have taken the oath of induction into the US Armed Services and Their families to make a difference in disaster response and community development.

 It is both our honor and privilege at NVCCD to acknowledge the service of all veterans, foreign and domestic.
-We strive to give recognition to all who took the oath to serve on this Memorial Day and always.
+We strive to give recognition to all who took the oath to serve on this Independence Day and always.

 If you wish to honor a veteran, either community or family member, feel free to donate to receive a Battle Buddy medallion.
 All donations are tax deductible.